Careers in Law Episode 4: Immigration Policy

 Don’t miss our other Careers in Law Public Interest and Social Justice Law Episodes!

 Looking for a career in immigration policy law or another area of public interest and social justice law?
 You’ll need to take the LSAT first!
-Prep at your own pace with the Blueprint LSAT Online Anytime LSAT Course, with an instructor in our Live Online LSAT Classes, or one-on-one with a private LSAT tutor.
+Prep at your own pace with the Blueprint LSAT Self-Paced LSAT Course, with an instructor in our Live Course LSAT Classes, or one-on-one with a private LSAT tutor.

 Search the Blog